a-fink/react-flags-project/README.md

 - Add loading placeholder for border countries in single country view
 - Store last search parameters used on main page so when back button is clicked the same results display
 - Test page accessibility and add additional features for a more accessible design
-- Add additional styling to indicate that search results on the home page are clickable on mobile
+- Add additional styling to make it clearer that search results on the home page are clickable on mobile
 - Explore additional styling libraries such as Bootstrap, Sass, or Tailwind

 ### Acknowledgements